 If you don’t feel like writing everything on your own, then you can always get a prompts journal, in which you just have to answer the questions, or write a few words summary of the day.
 That’s also fine!
 It’s about starting in the first place.
 And you can start with anything that suits you.

-Since every person is different in one or the other way, it’s not necessary that what helped me in developing this habit, will also help you.
+Since every person is different in one or another way, it’s not necessary that what helped me in developing this habit, will also help you.
 The following are some suggestions that might help you to get started with journaling.

 If you like, you can create a ritual for journaling.
 Grab a mug of coffee or tea, pick up your favourite “journal – blanket” under which you love to snuggle.
 Put up your favourite journal – playlist and start writing.
 You’ll enjoy every bit of it!